Gaudio sicut gladiis semper in altum!

 Our motto draws on three specific sources: The Gospel of Saint Luke, C. S. Lewis' The Last Battle, and J. R. R. Tolkien's The Lord of the Rings.

 “Duc in altum et laxate retia vestra in capturam” – “Cast out into the deep, and let down your nets for a catch” (5:4).

-For our students, it is this evangelical challenge, but also the call to be fearless in their pursuit of truth and goodness.
-Seek the depths of things, the foundations, the grounding in the first principle that stands behind all realities.
+For our students, it is this evangelical challenge, but it is also the call to be fearless in their pursuit of truth and goodness.
+We are to seek the depths of things, the foundations, the grounding in the first principle that stands behind all realities.
 Settle not for the superficial, the mediocre, or the luke warm.

 The citizens of the heavenly Narnia slowly come to understand where they are and what Aslan means, until it is joyfully expressed by Jewel, the Unicorn:

 "I have come home at last!
 This is my real country!
 I belong here.
 This is the land I have been looking for all my life, though I never knew it till now.
 The reason why we loved the old Narnia is that it sometimes looked a little like this.
 Bree-hee-hee!
 Come further up, come further in!"

 For our students, our hope is that they come to see how each thing we learn, through its own particular genius, contains some inkling of God's own being, some whisper of the redeemed glory of our future lives.
 We wish them to see growth in virtue, wisdom, and holiness as a beginning of their ascent into God.
 All that is invites us further up and further into the blessed future promised us in Christ.